Food and Wine

 No food miles, no cold storage, just a massive range of fresh produce available all in one place.
 Meet the farmer, find out how our food is grown and taste all sorts of delicious produce.
 If you are staying in self-contained accommodation, the farmers markets are ideal to grab everything you need to cook up a storm at the end of the day.

-The Manjimup Farmers Market is on every first and third Saturday of the month in Manjin Park, right in front of the Visitor Centre.
+The Manjimup Farmers Market is on every Saturday in Manjin Park.
+Be early to get the best!

 3. EXPERIENCE A TRUFFLE